AnalogDragon/Taiko-Input/QT-APP/README_EN.md

 ### Software Interface

-- A-Drum sensor channel sequence configuration
+- A-Taiko sensor channel sequence configuration
 - B-Input configuration-Trigger threshold (triggering is done in hardware, no obvious effect in software configuration)
 - C-Input configuration-Multiplication factor (configure this when a certain sensor is exceptionally sensitive or insensitive, C for reset)
 - D-Output time configuration, H for hold time when pressing, L for hold time when releasing, no response to other inputs during hold time
-- E-Shielding configuration (used to calculate crosstalk caused by the physical structure of the drum)
+- E-Shielding configuration (used to calculate crosstalk caused by the physical structure of the taiko)
 - F-Shielding configuration-Single response (selecting this will trigger only one sensor each time)
 - G-Shielding configuration-Calculate rounds (set to 0 to disable calculation, directly trigger according to the fastest speed)
-- H-Some default parameters (for big drum and arcade drum)
+- H-Some default parameters (for Taiko Force and arcade taiko)
 - I-Serial port selection
 - J-Select the parameter group on the upload board
 - K-Upload parameter button